y15902407-oss/re/README.md

 The meaning of "re" becomes even more mysterious...

-Is "re" a text generator?
+Is "re" a image generator?

 Or is it a programming language?